ASEAN foreign ministers meet dominated by Myanmar’s absence

 Cambodian Prime Minister Hun Sen, whose country assumed the rotating chairmanship, has repeatedly declared his interest to resolve the impasse and in January became the first foreign leader to visit Myanmar since the military takeover.

-Prok Sokhonn acknowledged that ASEAN has other important issues to discuss, including increased geopolitical tensions and the urgent need to recover from the pandemic.
+Prak Sokhonn acknowledged that ASEAN has other important issues to discuss, including increased geopolitical tensions and the urgent need to recover from the pandemic.

 The group was reminded of the perils of the coronavirus when Vietnamese Foreign Minister Bui Thanh Son tested positive upon his arrival in Cambodia and was forced to attend Thursday’s meeting by video from his quarantine room.